Artist Statement

 Studio Artist: Sculpture and Photography

-Inspired by my observations of Rust Belt laborers from farms to factories, my artistic practice highlights the physical impact of time and use on materials, allowing audiences to viscerally experience a representation of the infinite components within the working process of the American labor industries.
-Furthermore, preferential material weathering, found object integration, and valued imperfection are addressed as critical facets of the impermanent working process reflecting artistic theories of both Dadaism and Wabi Sabi.
-Through the utilization of found labor materials in sculptural pieces and imagery, my art aims to represent the span within the working process between ideation and completion where workers persevere through failure, adaptation, redirection, and toil: The Hard Part.
+Inspired by my experience with Midwest Rust Belt laborers from farms to factories, my artistic practice highlights how an individual’s willingness to engage in the working process physically impacts materials.
+The sculptures, performance, and images allow audiences to viscerally experience a representation of the infinite components within the working process of the American labor industries.
+Preferential material weathering, found object integration, and valued imperfection address the critical facets of the impermanent working process reflecting artistic theories of Arte Povera and Dadaism.
+Through the utilization of found labor materials in sculptural pieces and imagery, my art aims to represent the span within the working process between ideation and completion where workers persevere through failure, adaptation, contention, and toil: Work Work Work.
+My collection allows viewers an opportunity to relate to the intimate battles and breakthroughs that are consistent through the work of living.
+It is a homage to the resilience embedded in enduring the process.

 The labor industries are filled with repetitive processes and procedures; however, within this repetition coexists an aspect of unity between the worker and the work that cannot be separated after the work’s completion.
-My creative endeavors delve into how the idiosyncratic actions of a worker within the intricate dynamics of a labor process, while susceptible to approximate repetition, defy precise replication by any other individual.
+Additionally, the labor industry environment can be unpalatable and intimidating to society and is often depicted in ways that emphasize the distant enormity and the difficult intensity of the industrial workplace.
+My creative endeavors delve into how the idiosyncratic actions of a worker within the intricate dynamics of a working process, while susceptible to approximate repetition, defy precise replication by any other individual.
 My art explores how the expectations of the work and commitment of the worker coincide in infinite micro moments that leave an indelible mark on both the work and the worker’s progression towards completion.

 Keywords: Labor, work, physical, repetition, endurance, imperfection, resilience, found materials